Amy Duncan (singer): Musical career

 Duncan is a classically trained double bass player, studying at both the RNCM in Manchester and the RSAMD in Glasgow.
 After completing her studies, Duncan played double bass in experimental band Swelling Meg, who achieved a following in Edinburgh and Glasgow's underground music scene but disbanded in 2000.

 Becoming a mother in 2000 saw Duncan channel her new perspective on life into song writing.
 Her debut album, 'Pilgrimage', was released in 2006 on US record label Plain Recordings, who discovered Duncan's music via social networking site Myspace.

 Between 2007 and 2010, Amy independently released a further two albums: Story of a Girl (2007) and Potential-Space (2010).
+Potential-Space was a collaboration with lyricist David Paton and the song Natural had a sync placement on Netflix ‘Charmed’.
 Her track 'My Dad' from the album 'Story of A Girl' was one of the winners of Burnsong 2007.

 Linn records

 In December 2012, Linn Records announced that they had signed Duncan. managing director of Linn Products Ltd, Gilad Tiefenbrun, said of the signing:

 "We're excited to have Amy Duncan on Linn Records because she is everything we look for in new talent: original songwriting and heart-felt, pitch-perfect delivery combined in a powerful, musical experience."

 Duncan stated:"Up until now my music has been entirely self-produced, and although I have loved that process there has always been a frustration that it doesn't sound as clear and as alive as it could.
 It feels very right to now be releasing the album with Linn Records, whose ethos of high quality sound is very close to my own heart and I'm very excited indeed that people will be able to listen to the recording in studio master quality."